 Lindsay is a working actress and honors graduate of Texas Christian University with a Bachelor of Fine Arts degree in Theatre: Film/TV.

-Marion Davies is the rare silent movie star to have made a successful transition into the talkies.
+Marion Davies was one of the rare silent movie stars to make the successful transition into the talkies.
 A talented comedienne, she was once credited as a major influence on the legendary Lucille Ball.
-However, Marion’s real life has often overshadowed her acting career.
-For better or for worse, she is probably best remembered as the long time paramour of newspaper tycoon William Randolph Hearst and the hostess of Hearst Castle's famous parties.
-Hearst created his production company, Cosmopolitan Pictures, with the primary intention of using it to produce films for Marion.
-However, it is often up for debate whether Hearst's interference ultimately helped or hindered Marion's career.
-Marion easily excelled in comedies, but Hearst preferred "more dignified" costume dramas and it is a shame that she wasn't able to showcase her comedic talents more often than she did.
+Unfortunately, Marion’s real life story has often overshadowed her acting career in the public consciousness.
+For better or for worse, she is best remembered today as the long time paramour of newspaper tycoon William Randolph Hearst and the hostess of Hearst Castle's famous parties.
+Hearst, actually, created his production company, Cosmopolitan Pictures, with the primary intention of using it to produce films for Marion.
+However, it is often up for debate whether Hearst's interference ultimately helped or hindered Marion's film career.
+Marion easily excelled in comedies, but Hearst much preferred "more dignified" costume dramas and it is a shame that she wasn't able to showcase her comedic talents more often than she did.

-However, the biggest blow to Marion's onscreen reputation was the film Citizen Kane.
+But, the biggest blow to Marion's onscreen reputation was the film Citizen Kane.
 The talentless fictional wife of Charles Foster Kane (a character partly based on Hearst) is often mistaken as an avatar for Marion.
-In fact, this was not the intention of either of the film's screenwriters, Orson Welles and Herman Mankiewicz, and both men deeply regretted inadvertently damaging Marion's acting legacy.
-More recently, Marion Davies has gotten some renewed attention thanks to Amanda Seyfried's fabulous performance in the 2020 Netflix film Mank, signaling that it may finally be time to shift focus to Marion's actual film career.
-On this list you'll find a mix of silent films, sound films, comedies, and even a couple of the costume dramas Hearst loved so much.
-Take note that, although you may occasionally find copies or clips of some of Marion's silent films available without background music, no silent film is actually meant to be watched in complete silence.
-Feel free to turn on an album of your own to enhance your enjoyment if you ever try to watch a copy that is missing its soundtrack.
+In fact, this was not the intention of either of the film's screenwriters (Orson Welles and Herman Mankiewicz) and both men deeply regretted inadvertently damaging Marion's acting legacy.
+More recently, Marion Davies has gotten some renewed attention thanks to Amanda Seyfried's performance in the 2020 Netflix film Mank, signaling that it may finally be time to shift the focus to Marion's actual film career.
+On this list you'll find a mix of silent films, talkies, comedies, and even a couple of those costume dramas Hearst loved so much.
+Also keep in mind that although you may occasionally find copies or clips of some of Marion's silent films without any background music, no silent film is actually meant to be watched in complete silence.
+So if you do try to watch a copy that is missing its soundtrack, feel free to turn on an album of your own to help enhance your enjoyment.

 FYI: I chose the order of my Marion Davies top 10 by considering each film's importance in Marion's overall career, the size/importance of her role in them, and their overall popularity today as evidenced by their ratings on sites like IMDB and Rotten Tomatoes.
 Naturally, feel free to watch them in any order you like (this is merely a recommended top 10).
 You might watch them in the order listed here, chronologically (like I did), or in a way that corresponds with your own movie tastes.
 If you discover your favorite Marion Davies film is missing, feel free to post a comment explaining why you would recommend it.